Pingra11/Group3_ProjectManagementSystem./README.md

 ### View project here with this Link --> [Click Here](https://pingra11.github.io/Group3_ProjectManagementSystem./) <--

-## Launching the App

-To launch the web app after downloading the files, simply open `index.html` file in the extracted directory of the project folder.

 ## Project Overview

 This is a web-based Project Management System designed for tracking project requirements, team contributions, and time spent on various development phases.
 The system provides an easy-to-use interface for logging project details, requirements, task hours, and   visualizing progress.